camunda/camunda-docs-manual/content/update/minor/71-to-72/index.md

 ## Basic Procedure

-Updating an application with embedded process engineUpgrade the dependencies declared in your application's `pom.xml` file to the new version.
+### Updating an application with embedded process engine

+Update the dependencies declared in your application's `pom.xml` file to the new version.
 Which dependencies you have is application-specific.
 Typically, the dependencies consist of any of the following:

 * `camunda-engine`
 * `camunda-bpmn-model`